How The Arizona Salt River Became Salty

 That being the plant actually didn’t kill off other local plant life, but rather, those plants simply couldn’t survive on their own in that environment any longer.
 Areas where other plant life persisted, Tamarisks didn’t simply because they couldn’t compete with the native plants.
 The Tamarisk actually relied on the inability for other plants to survive in order to prosper and spread.
 In the end, they actually did provide the benefits they were originally introduced for, and to this day, continue to benefit the region.

-At Salt River Rafting Arizona, we love providing the best guided whitewater rafting trips on the Arizona Salt River.
-If you want to schedule a trip with us, such as a full-day rafting trip, or half-day rafting trip, please be sure to contact us!
-We’d love to provide you with one of your next greatest experiences and memories!
+At Arizona Rafting, we love providing the best guided white water rafting in Arizona on the Salt River.
+If you want to schedule a Salt River rafting trip with us, be sure to contact us!
+We’d love to provide you with a bucket-list worthy experience while Salt River white water rafting!